dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV3.md

 ### Approval permissions

-In order to enable automated stage approval the service endpoint user accunt needs to be added to the stage environment approval list.
+In order to enable automated stage approval the service endpoint user account needs to be added to the stage environment approval list.

 - Add service endpoint user account to stage environment approvers
 - Check `Allow approvers to approve their own runs`